Date: ca. 1500–1511

 Dimensions: L. 20 1/4 in.
 (51.5 cm); W. 4 5/8 in.
 (11.7 cm); Wt.
 1 lb.
 12 oz.
 (802.0 g)

-Bequest of George C. Stone, 1935 (36.25.1961)
+Credit Line: Bequest of George C. Stone, 1935

-Ensigns like this one, which often served as finials for standards, were used to identify units of the army on the battlefield and in military reviews before the sultan.
-This ensign bears a Quranic inscription and the name of a Syrian emir, Sayfi al-Din Tarabay, who is recorded to have commissioned a mausoleum in Cairo in 1503–4.
+Ensigns like this one often served as finials for standards, which were carried like flags to identify army units on the battlefield and in military reviews before the sultan.
+This ensign bears a Koranic inscription and the name of a Syrian emir, Sayfī al-Dīn Tarabāy, who is recorded to have commissioned a mausoleum in Cairo in 1503–4.